 - Fortified orange juice

 - Green snap peas

 Vitamin B6 also helps convert tryptophan into melatonin.
 A deficiency in B6 has been linked with lowered serotonin levels and poor sleep.
 A deficiency in B6 is also linked to symptoms of depression and mood disorders which can lead to insomnia.
-Highest sources of B6 are:
+The highest sources of B6 are:

 - Pistachio nuts

 - Meat (chicken, tuna, lean pork, lean beef,)

 Many of the vitamins and minerals that are on this list are there because they help aid in the production of turning serotonin into melatonin.
 However, there are a few excellent sources of naturally occurring melatonin in foods:

 - Fruits and vegetables (tart cherries, corn, asparagus, tomatoes, pomegranate, olives, grapes, broccoli, cucumber)